Formula Systems (1985) Ltd: A - GuruFocus.com

 Financial Strength Analysis

-Formula Systems' Financial Strength rank stands at 6 out of 10.
-This score is based on several factors, including an interest coverage of 11.22, indicating the company's ability to cover its interest expenses, and a debt to revenue ratio of 0.29, suggesting a manageable debt burden.
-The company's Altman Z score of 1.87, however, indicates potential financial distress, which investors should monitor closely.
+Formula Systems has a Financial Strength rank of 6 out of 10.
+This rank measures the robustness of a company's financial situation, taking into account factors such as its debt burden, debt to revenue ratio, and Altman Z-Score.
+The company's interest coverage is 11.22, indicating its ability to cover its interest expenses.
+Its debt to revenue ratio is 0.29, suggesting a manageable level of debt.
+However, its Altman Z score of 1.87 indicates potential financial distress.

 Profitability Rank Analysis